-A surprise meeting with Martin Clunes at a ‘Dodgy’ Concert in the quite fabulous and intimate ‘Bush Hall’ in London provided the light-bulb moment for this article…
+A surprise meeting with Martin Clunes (he of Men Behaving Badly) at a ‘Dodgy’ Concert in the intimate ‘Bush Hall’ in London provided the light-bulb moment for this article…

 Art of Conversation

 But let’s get to the point of this article.
 A few months ago I wrote about networking in a piece entitled ‘How to play the Business Dating Game’ and specifically how some people in business (and in life) can be utterly boring.
 But when I think about ‘some people’ what I was thinking most of was ‘some men’.

 Good conversation involves the blend of three types of communication: Making statements; Asking questions; and Listening (verbal and non verbal).
 Unfortunately, some men mistakenly believe that good conversation only involves the statement bit which is typically an unending monologue about a subject that only interests them.

 Being stuck listening to self-interested babble can be quite draining especially if you’re at a networking event or dinner and want to appear polite.
 But it’s the next bit of behaviour that really rankles.
 When someone’s inane babble eventually stops (and you seize the momentary silence as your queue to chip into the conversation) take the opportunity to look directly at the eyes of the man you are with and watch what happens.

 Men who are so adept at talking are often utterly hopeless listeners.
 When you start talking watch carefully to check the direction of their gaze; you can immediately tell whether they have any interest in what you are saying.
 Rather than looking at you, their eyes may start to look around the room or at the floor and almost deaden in appearance.
 Static mouth syndrome has caused instant and apparent boredom with whatever point you might be making.

 The only recommended action in such circumstances is a swift loo exit; alternatively, fire up the fantastic ‘Fake Call’ rescue app if you have an iPhone or similar device.